cmashburn/KSU_PSYC_4455/_pages/language.md

 One might think that we can do this because, despite this variability, speech sounds are characterized by some kind of *invariants* - i.e., some acoustic property that, for each sound, uniquely identifies it as being that particular sound.
 That is, there might be some core acoustic property, or properties, that is essential to speech perception.
 However, despite decades of research, very few invariant properties in the speech signal have been found.
 As Nygaard and Pisoni (1995) put it:

->At first glance, the solution to the problem of how we perceive speech seems deceptively simple.
+> At first glance, the solution to the problem of how we perceive speech seems deceptively simple.
 If one could identify stretches of the acoustic waveform that correspond to units of perception, then the path from sound to meaning would be clear.
-However, this correspondence or mapping has proven extremely difficult to find, even after some forty-five years of research on the problem.</blockquote>
+However, this correspondence or mapping has proven extremely difficult to find, even after some forty-five years of research on the problem.

 This reflects both a *one-to-many* and a *many-to-one* problem.
 The *one-to-many* problem is that a particular acoustic aspect of the speech signal can cue multiple different linguistically relevant dimensions.
 For example, the duration of a vowel in English can indicate whether or not the vowel is stressed, or whether it is in a syllable closed by (~ending with) a voiced or a voiceless consonant, and in some cases (like American English /ɛ/ and /æ/) it can distinguish the identity of vowels (Klatt, 1976).
 A second reason is the converse, a *many-to-one* problem: a particular linguistic unit can be cued by several different acoustic properties.
 For example, the figure below shows how the onset formant transitions of /d/ differ depending on the following vowel but they are all interpreted as the phoneme /d/ by listeners (Liberman, 1957).